Engine Oil Analysis

 - Reduce downtime while traveling

-Our most recent experience with an RV inspection client proved that without engine oil and other fluids analysis the client would have purchased a money pit.
-The oil and coolant analysis reports received back from the lab were concerning enough that the client walked away from the purchase.
+Our most recent experience with an RV inspection client proved that without engine oil and other fluids analysis, the client would have purchased a money pit.
+The oil and coolant analysis reports from the lab were concerning enough that the client walked away from the purchase.

-Everything that was identified could have been repaired, but our client chose not to go that route.
+Everything identified could have been repaired, but our client chose not to go that route.
 They were not interested in buying a hobby!

-Pam and I purchased our current full time RV home back in February of 2015.
-At that time it had 17,000 miles on it and records indicated meticulous service intervals.
+Pam and I purchased our current full time RV home in February 2015.
+At that time, it had 17,000 miles, and records indicated meticulous service intervals.
 We are now at around 32,000 miles.
 Just a few months ago, with 5,000 miles on the engine oil, I pulled a sample of the engine oil, the engine coolant, and the transmission oil.

 Here are the results that I received back from the lab:

-Needless to say, for a vehicle that is a 2013 on the Ford E450 chassis, with the V10 Triton engine, I was a little horrified!
+Needless to say, for a vehicle that is a 2013 Ford E450 chassis with the V10 Triton engine, I was a little horrified!
 I had an abnormal rating on the coolant and a critical rating on the engine oil.

-Because Pam and I have been on the road a fair bit, I put off sampling my RV thinking that given it’s lower mileage that everything should be okay.
+Because Pam and I have been on the road a fair bit, I put off sampling my RV, thinking that given its lower mileage, everything should be okay.
 It’s kind of like the doctor not going to the doctor.

-After receiving the engine oil analysis, I scheduled an oil change at a Ford dealership as we were passing through Pensacola, Florida.
-I advised the service technician of the results I got back from the lab with the engine oil that had a service interval of 4,884 miles.
+After receiving the engine oil analysis, I scheduled an oil change at a Ford dealership as we passed through Pensacola, Florida.
+I advised the service technician of the results from the lab with the engine oil that had a service interval of 4,884 miles.

 The Ford dealerships recommend the 5w-20 Motorcraft product in these vehicles.
 That is what I have been using.
-After speaking with the service technician, he recommended that I switch over to a Mobile One synthetic blend, given the way I use my RV.
+After speaking with the service technician, he recommended switching to a Mobile One synthetic blend, given how I use my RV.